omarcostahamido/One-Quick-Solution/Other/music101-server-AWS-EC2.md

 * - memlock 1000000000
 ```

+- you can now find instructions for linode [here](https://github.com/omarcostahamido/One-Quick-Solution_Patches/blob/master/Other/music101-server-linode.md)

 ---
 What's that?
 You want to thank me?
 Well, you can actually donate when getting one of my free software on [gumroad](https://gumroad.com/och) :wink: